Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot

 \section{Proof Outline of the Main Theorem}

 This section is divided into three parts.
 The first part aims to prove Theorem~\ref{mainthm1} and illustrate the techniques used in \cite{WA17} and \cite{HM13}.
-We will show the AEF for the colored Jones polynomial at $(M+a)$-th root of unity with fixed $a\geq 0$.
+We will show the AEF for the colored Jones polynomials at $(M+a)$-th root of unity with fixed $a\geq 0$.
 The AEF will then be generalized to the case where $a>0$ satisfies some limiting relation with $M$.
-This gives the proof of Theorem~\ref{mainthm2} and Theorem~\ref{mainthm3}.
+This gives the proof of Theorem~\ref{mainthm2}.
+After that we prove Lemma~\ref{mainlemma}.
 Finally, we apply the AEF's obtained in part two to prove Theorem~\ref{mainthm4}.